 James Spears has been Britney’s conservator since 2008.
 This means he was appointed by a judge to make all of Britney’s legal decisions, financial and otherwise, since that time.

-Most people who are familiar with conservators (or Read more...
+Most people who are familiar with conservators (or guardians, as they are called in many states) think of them as being Read more...

 Danielle and Andy discuss the latest in the Charlie Sheen drama.
 Is he a celebrity gone wild in need of a conservatorship…or something more?
 Click the title above to view their video discussing Charlie Sheen.